pawatsethaput/OpenBank/REST-API-V1.1.md

         ]
     }

+#Account

+<span id="accounts"></span>
 ### GET /banks/BANK_ID/accounts

 Baseline

 Information returned includes:
-* The list of accounts the user has access to at the bank specified by BANK_ID
+* If the user is authentcated via OAuth, he will get he list of accounts he has access to at the bank specified by * * BANK_ID.
+Otherwise the list will contains the public accounts.
 * Related links (optional).
 The links include each VIEW_NAME available to the current user.

 JSON: